Sustainability at Beerwulf

 Our transport is made up of two main stretches: the inbound stretch (from the brewer to the warehouse) and the last mile (from the warehouse to you).

-You can see our last mile carriers on the map.
-The emissions from PostNL, DPD group and DHL are already being offset, and we are hoping to use our carriers’ carbon neutral delivery options for all countries in the future.
-We also hope to provide you all with a second, sustainable delivery option with a no/low emission carrier as soon as it is feasible for us.
-Our plan is to achieve all this by 2030.
+You can see our last-mile carriers on the map.
+PostNL, DPD group and DHL offset their emissions by investing in renewable energy projects by default.
+We also hope to provide you all with a second, sustainable delivery option with a no/low emission carrier as soon as it is feasible for us, such as delivery by bike.

 Our cardboard packaging is made by Smurfit Kappa, with whom our relationship has sustainability as a core focus.
 In May 2022, Beerwulf was invited to be the case study in the Smurfit Kappa Young Masterclass “Open the Future of Beerwulf”, during which we collaborated to find potential sustainable solutions across Beerwulf’s entire supply chain.